vectordotdev/vector/website/content/en/highlights/2023-10-30-secrets-in-disk-buffers.md

 `false` for the `datadog_agent` source, or setting `store_hec_token` to `false` for the `splunk_hec` source.

-### Manually-stored secrets via `remap`
+### Manually-stored secrets using `remap`

 When using the `remap` transform, VRL exposes helper functions to set secrets on events.
-If your `remap` usage includes setting secrets, then those secrets would also now in scope for getting stored in disk buffers.
+If your `remap` usage includes setting secrets, then those secrets would also now be in scope for getting stored in disk buffers.

 ## Securing disk buffers

 As mentioned above, secrets will now be stored in disk buffer data files, and will be **unencrypted**.
-The data directory that Vector is configured to use should be locked down as tightly as possible so that only the user/group that the Vector process is run as has read/write access.
+The data directory that Vector is configured to use should be locked down as tightly as possible so that only the user/group that runs the Vector process has read/write access.

 By default on Unix-based platforms, Vector will attempt to set file permissions for the disk buffer